uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 The proposal is to keep only selected subset of the *Snapshot*s.
 There are 2 kinds of snapshots: impotant ones and other (unimportant).

-By default, history of 3 important *Snapshot*s and 1 unimportant one is kept (these numbers can be overriden in Uyuni global settings). *Snapshot* of currently active *Environment*s are kept by default.
+By default, history of 3 important *Snapshot*s and 1 unimportant one is kept (these numbers can be overriden in Uyuni global settings). *Snapshot* of current state of *Environment*s are kept by default.

-A *Snapshot* gains the important property if a corresponding version is promoted to the last *Environment*.
+A *Snapshot* gains the *important* property if a corresponding version is promoted to the last *Environment*.

 A *Snapshot* is removed after a successful *build*/*promote* operation if the conditions for its existence don't hold true anymore (the number of kept important/unimportant *Snapshot* is exceeded).